 Canon R6 vs Pentax K-3

 The Canon EOS R6 and the Pentax K-3 are two enthusiast cameras that were officially introduced, respectively, in July 2020 and October 2013.
-The Canon R6 is a mirrorless interchangeable lens camera, while the K-3 is a DSLR.
-The cameras are based on a full frame (Canon R6) and an APS-C (K-3) sensor.
+The R6 is a mirrorless interchangeable lens camera, while the K-3 is a DSLR.
+The cameras are based on a full frame (R6) and an APS-C (K-3) sensor.
 The Canon has a resolution of 20 megapixels, whereas the Pentax provides 24.1 MP.